SCToolsfactory/SCJoyServer/README.md

 # SC Virtual Joystick Server  (.Net 4.7.2)

-The command is Json syntax, supports also keystrokes sent to the active window.
+The command is Json syntax, supports also keystrokes sent to the **active** window.
+--> The keystrokes sent via server are typed in the window that has the keyboard input focus.

 Note:
 You have to install the vJoy (V 2.1) driver.
 The driver is not available here but use this link.
 http://vjoystick.sourceforge.net/site/index.php/download-a-install/download

-Also note there is no security built in yet, i.e. if the server listens on the LAN port one may type remotely into your active window.. - be warned or use a firewalled intranet or for in machine use only use the loopback address (127.0.0.1)
+Also note there is no security built in, i.e. if the server listens on the LAN port one may type remotely into your active window.. - take care or use a firewalled intranet or for in machine use only use the loopback address (127.0.0.1)

 Open e.g. Putty and then connect to the server (default port is 34123 but you may change it)